Questions and Answers: Auctioning

 The costs of the single auction monitor will be deducted from the auction proceeds and will be borne by the Member States.

-Yes, the Auctioning Regulation will be reviewed following delivery of the first annual consolidated report by the auction monitor, which is due by end-2014.
+Yes, the Auctioning Regulation will be reviewed following the annual auctioning report for the year 2014.

 The review will be carried out in consultation with Member States and stakeholders.
 The Commission will put forward any measures deemed necessary to deal with any distortion or malfunctioning of the internal market or the carbon market arising from the arrangements under the Regulation with a view to their entry into force by 31 December 2016.